 Perception of the immediate environment is done with a Hokuyo UTM 30LX LIDAR, and an Intel RealSense Depth Camera D435.
 The Intel Depth Camera is essential for identifying the track that the vehicle must stay in, as well as the potholes on the track.
-The camera can measure the distance of an object up to 10m away, but also is also capable of capturing image in color, making it easier to use computer vision to identify different objects.
-The depth camera is complemented by the Hokyuo LIDAR, which has a 270 degree range of vision and can detect objects anywhere from 0.1m to 30m away.
-These two sensors together will work to create a 3D representation of the vehicles environment in software, which we can then work to navigate through.
+The camera can measure the distance of an object up to 10m away, but is also capable of capturing images in color, making it easier to use computer vision to identify different objects.
+The depth camera is complemented by the Hokyuo UTM-30lx LIDAR, which has a 270 degree range of vision and can detect objects anywhere from 0.1m to 30m away.
+These two sensors together will work to create a 3D representation of the vehicle's environment in software, which we can then work to navigate through.

-For navigating the course as a whole, we used a Pixhawk 4 module along with a GPS for a reliable way to know our heading as well as absolute position on the track.
+For navigating the course as a whole, we used an Emlid Reach RS+ for a reliable way to know our heading as well as absolute position on the track.
 This data will also be communicated to the computer system to contribute to the path finding.